United Kingdom in the Eurovision Song Contest: Heads of delegation

+Each participating broadcaster in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
+The delegation, whose size can greatly vary, includes a head of press, the performers, songwriters, composers, and backing vocalists, among others.

 Costume designers

 Commentators and spokespersons

-Over the years, the BBC's commentary at the contest has been provided by several experienced radio and television presenters, including Tom Fleming, David Vine, David Jacobs, Dave Lee Travis, Pete Murray, John Dunn and Michael Aspel.
-Terry Wogan provided BBC TV commentary from 1980 to 2008, after which he was replaced by Graham Norton starting with the 2009 final.
+Over the years, the BBC's commentary at the contest has been provided by several experienced radio and television presenters, including Tom Fleming, David Vine, David Jacobs, Dave Lee Travis, Pete Murray, John Dunn, and Michael Aspel.
+Terry Wogan provided BBC TV commentary from 1980 to 2008.
+After Wogan stepped down from commentary duties, he was replaced by Graham Norton from 2009.